Neri Colmenares: Energy

-On Marcos' hero's burial and human rights case
+Ferdinand Marcos

 Colmenares argued before the Supreme Court to stop the heroes burial for the late former president and dictator Ferdinand Marcos in 2016.
 He also argued before the District Court in Hawaii on the Marcos human rights case.

-On joint marine exploration and irrigation loan deals with China
+China

 In a petition filed before the Supreme Court in 2008, Colmenares questioned the legality of the Joint Marine Seismic Undertaking (JMSU) that the Arroyo administration signed with China and Vietnam.
 In 2014, Colmenares filed a motion for immediate resolution before the Supreme Court, citing the original petition's importance in light of the Philippines' territorial and maritime dispute with China.
 Colmenares filed another motion for immediate resolution on the petition in 2018.
 The motion read, "Any joint exploration with any foreign country or entity that allows almost absolute control over the benefits of the exploration to such foreign country or entity is detrimental to the Filipino people and therefore must not be allowed."